Nights of Lights: A Magical Time of Year

 The best way to enjoy Nights of Lights is to park in the Historic Parking Facility located off Castillo Drive and enjoy the sights in one of many different ways – on foot, by bicycle or pedicab, on the Old Town Trolley’s Famous Nights of Lights Tour, aboard Ripley’s Red Train or by horse and carriage.

 Many local attractions offer special Nights of Lights tours.
 See the remarkable display from the water with tours aboard the Schooner Freedom, the Osprey or with St. Augustine Eco Tours.
 Grab your friends and take an after-dark wine and carriage ride with Tasting Tours.
 Take a walk with the guides from Tour Saint Augustine through the brick-lined streets, and learn more about history along the way.
-See the city by air with St. Augustine Biplane Tours.

 St. Augustine Lighthouse and Maritime Museum is one of the most popular landmarks aglow with white lights, and Villa Zorayda’s candlelight tours are high on visitors’ must-see lists.
 The Holiday Tour of Homes and the Tour of Bed and Breakfast Inns also attract hundreds of merrymakers.